Skip to main content

 • Building-level tabletop exercises.

 • The school conducts drills and other exercises to test and evaluate the effectiveness of the emergency response plan.
 The building principal will forward a list to the Superintendent of emergency drills and evacuation drills completed during the school year.
-Each principal will be required to complete a minimum number of student drills as follows: 12 Emergency Drills a year - 4 of which must be Lockdown Drills – 8 of the 12 Drills must be completed by December 31st
+Each principal will be required to complete a minimum number of student drills as follows: 12 Emergency Drills a year - 4 of which must be Lockdown Drills – 8 of the 12 Drills must be completed by December 31st.

 • The school conducts tabletop exercises with the building-level safety teams to test the components of the emergency response plan.

-• Topics for training may include general security and safety measures, intervention strategies with difficult or challenging students, building security awareness, and reporting requirements and procedure
+• Topics for training may include general security and safety measures, intervention strategies with difficult or challenging students, building security awareness, and reporting requirements and procedure.

 • Annual safety training will include violence prevention and mental health as well as parent notification when students make threats of violence against themselves.
 This training will be provided to new employees within 30 days of hire.